tytydraco/yessleep/out/After_being_estranged_from_my_father_for_nearly_twenty_years_someone_mailed_me_his_urn_I_never_should_have_let_that_thing_into_my_home.md

 The last night Davey and I stayed in that house, I jolted awake to the sound of my son shrieking from somewhere below me.
 Ever since I discovered the red effigy had grown, he had been sleeping in my bedroom, right next to me.

-My son wasn’t in bed when I heard the wails, so I launched myself out of bed, sprinting toward the cellar.
+My son wasn’t in bed when I heard the wails, so I launched myself upright, sprinting toward the cellar.
 If I had been paying more attention, I may have noticed the light under the closed bathroom door that I passed on my way there.

 Seconds later, I was at the bottom of the basement stairs.
 I flipped the cellar light on, but the bulb must have burnt out, because nothing happened.
 In the darkness, I could faintly see Davey kneeling over the red effigy, screaming in pain.